Enforcing Basic Program Consistency¶

 staticwhen appropriate: "The static storage class specifier shall be used in all declarations of objects and functions that have internal linkage."

-file).
-Only declarations from the spec are visible from other units when they
+visible from other units when they import (

 Note the different errors on the calls to the private and body versions of